-Credit refers to borrowing: your ability to borrow and the amount you borrow.
-When it comes to loans (like credit cards, auto loans, and home loans), your credit is your reputation as a borrower.
-It tells lenders how likely you are to repay your loans, which helps them decide whether or not to approve your loan request and how much to charge.
+Credit refers to borrowing: your ability to borrow, the amount you can borrow, and whether you make your payments.
+Credit scores tell lenders how likely you are to repay your loans, which helps them decide whether or not to approve your loan request and how much to charge.

 What Is a Credit Report?

 Credit reports are a collection of information, including: